jalya001/Rudimentary-x86-32-OS/README.md

 Adding a thread consists of slotting it into an empty space in the TCB table and updating the most adjacent TCBs.
 Removing a thread is similar.

+TSS esp0 is set during dispatch? so that an interrupt can find the appropriate stack when it is needed

 ## .x Context switch
 Changing privilege levels has the CPU change to kernel stack for you on x86.
 Privilege levels are not used for anything else right now?